Join us in helping to feed food-insecure families!

 Summer in the Garden - A "Happy Place"

 The Westside Orchard Garden (WOG) is in full celebration when school is out and the kids are back in the Garden.
-2016 will be our 4th year of Summer in the Garden.
-Boys & Girls Club youth, as well as City Rec Center and homeschool youth all had gardens in the WOG in 2015 - about 40-50 gardeners every day learning about fresh food and healthy eating!
+2018 will be our 6th year of Summer in the Garden.
+Boys & Girls Club youth, the Salvation Army Youth Program, the Cameron Family Center (Rescue Mission), the mental Health summer Youth Program as well as homeschool youth all had gardens in the WOG in 2015 - about 150 gardeners every week learning about fresh food and healthy eating!
 As one of our 3rd graders said, as she walked beside the gardener to harvest, "You know, the garden is my happy place!"
 It's our happy place, too, when the kids are all there.

 Please check back for more ways to get involved!